opencog/docker/opencog/lang-pairs/README.md

    tmux kill-session
 ```
 5. The word-pair visualizer setup is *not* automated.
 If you also want
-   that, you'll have the folow the last part of the manual instructions
+   that, you'll have the follow the last part of the manual instructions
    above.
 6. The next step is MST counting; this is handled in the `lang-mst`
    docker image.
 You will need to save the database of results, in the